DoD-Platform-One/gitlab/chart/doc/quickstart/index.md

 gitlab-webservice  gitlab.domain.tld     35.239.27.235   80, 443   118m
 ```

-You'll notice there are 3 entries, and they all have the same IP address.
+Notice there are three entries and they all have the same IP address.
-You'll need to take this IP address, and add it to your DNS for the domain
+Take this IP address and add it to your DNS for the domain
 you have chosen to use.
 You can add 3 separate records of type `A`, but we
 suggest adding a single "wildcard" record for simplicity.
 In Google Cloud DNS,
 this is done by creating an `A` record, but with the name being `*`.
 We also